MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 ### How do I prepare a UWP to use Microsoft.MixedReality.QR.QRCodeWatcher?

-Use the nuget pack to unpack the required files.
+Use the NuGet pack to unpack the required files.

 Add a reference to the `Microsoft.MixedReality.QR.winmd` in your project and start using the API.